 - Increase the professional capacity of forestry officers, social scientists, and forest-management practitioners enrolled in Ph.D. and Master's degree programs in Bangladeshi universities to conduct research in community-based resource management through broadening their knowledge of the paradigm of community-based management, its strengths, it weaknesses, and the roles of government

 - Document, analyze, and disseminate lessons learned from these innovative projects

 - Promote sharing of experiences with others from the region

-The project in Bangladesh is being conducted in collaboration with the Integrated Protected Area Project (IPAC Bangladhesh).
+The project in Bangladesh was conducted in collaboration with the Integrated Protected Area Project (IPAC Bangladesh).

-Fox, J., B. Bushley, S. Dutt, and S. Quazi, eds.
-2007.
+Fox, Jefferson, Bryan R. Bushley, Sugato Dutt, and Shimona A. Quazi, eds.
+(2007).
 Making conservation work: Linking rural livelihoods and protected area management in Bangladesh.
 Dhaka: East-West Center and Nishorgo Program of Bangladesh Forest Department, 176 pp.